-Fake nurse put lives at risk, signs federal plea deal, prosecutors say
+“Get out of my face” boyfriend of alleged fake nurse tells WVLT

+Bacon remained silent as WVLT News Reporter Robert Grant asked a series of questions, including whether she has any regrets.

+Bacon was shaky and quiet during her appearance before a judge, when a sentencing date was set.
+The appearance comes on the heels of a

-KNOXVILLE, Tenn.
-(WVLT) - A woman at the center of a WVLT News investigation signed a federal plea deal on December 2, 2019, admitting to wire fraud, health care fraud, and using another person's identification to commit federal crimes.
+.
+She signed a federal plea agreement on December 12, 2019, admitting to wire fraud, health care fraud and using another person's identification to commit federal crimes.

 Misty Dawn Bacon agreed to plead guilty to the charges, more than three months after

-WVLT News Anchor Amanda Hara aired an investigation into potential fraud.
+aired an investigation into potential fraud.

 The plea agreement said Misty Dawn Bacon committed federal wire fraud by pretending to be a licensed registered nurse in Tennessee and used partial names and licenses of other people without their permission.